 OVERVIEW: This funder supports collaborative grants in the field of education, health, and community engagement/community building.
 It also funds basic needs and arts & culture causes, however, all funding is limited to the six-county region of the Greater Kanawha Valley.

 FUNDING AREAS: Education, Health, Civic Engagement & Community Building, Basic Needs, Arts and Culture

-IP TAKE: It’s a good idea to discuss your idea with a program officer well before submitting an application.
-Education and health grants tend to be the largest with this funder, but it’s broad funding categories leave a lot of opportunities for local groups.
+IP TAKE: Grant seekers will want to discuss their idea with a program officer well before submitting an application.
+Education and health grants tend to be the largest with this funder, but its broad funding categories leave a lot of opportunities for local groups.

 PROFILE: The Greater Kanawha Valley Foundation (TGKVF) was established in 1962 by residents of the Greater Kanawha Valley area of West Virginia.
 It limits grantmaking to the following six counties in the state: Kanawha, Putnam, Boone, Clay, Lincoln and Fayette.
+The foundation seeks “to help individuals, businesses, and nonprofits improve the lives within the community now and for generations to come” and “assist donors in creating charitable funds, each with its own philanthropic purpose, and provide grants to nonprofits that meet the needs of the community.”
 This is the largest community foundation in the state of West Virginia and an excellent grantmaker to know for nonprofits in the region.

 TGKVF has two discretionary grantmaking tracks: (1) proactive collaborative grants in education, health and civic engagement/community building and (2) responsive grants for basic needs and arts and culture.
 Only nonprofits that serve these six counties are eligible for foundation grants.